( 27838 Reads)

 Figure 2.6.
 Structural formulas for the molecules in Table 2.3.
 Show here are the structures for the molecules discussed in table 2.3

 In biological chemistry, much of the structure of a molecule is made up of carbon and hydrogen atoms.
-Carbon will form the backbone of the molecule and hydrogen will take up extra bonds not linking to any other atom.
-Organic chemists have come up with a further shorthand of not writing in the hydrogen atoms and leaving out the carbon symbol.
-This greatly reduces to the work of drawing structures and increases the structural clarity of the molecule.
+Carbon will form the molecule's backbone, and hydrogen will take up extra bonds that do not link to any other atom.
+Organic chemists have developed a further shorthand of not writing in the hydrogen atoms and leaving out the carbon symbol.
+This shorthand greatly reduces the work of drawing structures and increases the structural clarity of the molecule.
 We will follow this convention throughout most of this book.

 It is also important to understand the procedure for measuring and weighing atoms and molecules.
 The weight of an atom is the sum of the protons and neutrons it contains in its nucleus.
 The molecular weight is the sum of the weights of all the atoms that make up the molecule.
-Since it is difficult at this time to work with one molecule of anything, the concept of gram molecular weight was created.
+Since it is difficult to work with one molecule of anything, scientists created the term gram molecular weight.
 The gram molecular weight is the weight of 6.022 x 1023 molecules of a compound.
-For each molecule this works out to exactly the molecular weight of the compound in grams.
-For example, the molecular weight of water is 18 Daltons (1 oxygen : 16 Daltons; 2 hydrogen: 2 Daltons) and the gram molecular weight is 18 grams.
-One gram molecular weight of a compound is termed a mole of that compound.
-Finally, the concentration of a compound dissolved in water is most conveniently expressed as molarity .
-This is defined as the number of moles of a compound per liter of water.
-A summary of conversion is shown in Figure 2.6.
+For each molecule, this works out to exactly the molecular weight of the compound in grams.
+For example, the molecular weight of water is 18 Daltons (1 oxygen : 16 Daltons; 2 hydrogen: 2 Daltons), and the gram molecular weight is 18 grams.
+A mole of a compound is defined as one gram molecular weight.
+Finally, the concentration of a compound dissolved in water is most conveniently expressed as molarity.
+Scientists define this as the number of moles of a compound per liter of water.
+Figure 2.7 shows a summary of these conversions.

 Figure 2.7.
 Conversion of grams to moles to molarity..
 Sodium Chloride has a molecular weight of 58.44, which is the weight of 6.022 x 1023 molecules.
 If 58.44 grams are weight out, that would be one mole of NaCl.
 If this is then dissolved in water it would be a 1 molar solution of NaCl.